You are here

 What is Dual Credit?

 Dual Credit refers to college level courses that allow students to earn both high school and college credit simultaneously.
-Classes are always taught by a high school instructor and are held at the student's high school.
+Classes are taught by a high school instructor and are held at the student's high school.
 As a result, this option is ideal for students who would like to experience college work in a familiar classroom environment as well as those who may wish to avoid commuting to campus.

 Students have an opportunity to experience rigorous academic coursework when enrolled in a Dual Credit course.
 Prerequisites and course content are the same as if the course took place at the Jefferson College campus, and instructors must meet the same academic standards as an instructor at Jefferson College and are classified as Jefferson College faculty.
 Dual Credit courses help students transition more easily to the challenges of a college schedule, enabling students to build self-confidence for continued academic success.